kyratrades/kyratrades.github.io/docs/concerts.md

 # Concerts
 {: .no_toc }

-<small>Note: Shows in concerts are listed under their respective titles.
+<center><small>Note: Shows in concerts are listed under their respective titles.
 This page is reserved for other special events.
-Includes both Videos and Audios.</small>
+Includes both Videos and Audios.</small></center>

 ---